astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Airflow Version Selection & Upgrade in Astronomer UI/CLI

-Astronomer v0.23 formally introduces **Airflow Version** to the Astronomer UI, CLI and API for an enhanced version selection and Airflow upgrade experience.
+Astronomer v0.23 formally introduces **Airflow Version** to the Astronomer UI, CLI, and API for an enhanced version selection and Airflow upgrade experience.

-To see the version of Airflow your Deployment is running, refer to the corresponding **Settings** page of the Astronomer UI.
-If you're interested in upgrading versions, you now initialize the upgrade process via the Astronomer UI or CLI for a guided experience.
+To see the version of Airflow your Deployment is running, refer to its **Settings** page in the Astronomer UI.
+If you're interested in upgrading versions, you can now initialize the upgrade process via the Astronomer UI or CLI for a guided experience.
 From there, you'll receive instructions to complete the process by updating the Astronomer Certified (AC) image in your `Dockerfile`.

 For more information, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions/).